Clean Water Fund

 Proposals must include all of the following elements:

-- Conduct outreach to diverse groups of private well users about private well testing.
+- Outreach and education efforts to diverse groups of private well users about private well testing.

-- Establish a process for collecting water quality testing data including the corresponding well ID number or location if available.
+- Process for collecting water quality testing data including the corresponding unique well ID number or location if available.

 Allowable Expenses Include (but are not limited to):